kaylabeckm/AYTO-Match-Explorer/README.md

 The two officially confirmed perfect matches cannot be removed.

 ## Run
 Download the project.
-Fix your dependencies probably.
+Update requirements with 'pip install -R requirements.txt'.
 Run by calling vis.py in the cli.
-Profit. (but not really profit) For example, from the root of my ATYO directory, I call 'python3 src/vis.py' to run the project.
+Profit. (but not really profit)
+For example, from the root of my ATYO directory, I call 'python3 src/vis.py' to run the project.

 ## TODO: